 Promotions are no small part of the restaurant game.
 While everyone would love for their businesses to get by on word-of-mouth alone, that’s an extremely rare situation for a restaurant to be in.
 In reality, it takes time, patience, and concerted effort to properly promote your restaurant or bar.
 Luckily, today it seems there are more ways to do just that than ever before.
 Between social media and the ever-increasing focus on shopping locally, getting the word out has genuinely never been easier.
 Today, we’re bringing you five great bar promotion ideas that are sure to boost bar sales and attract new customers.

 Bar Promotion Ideas to Drive New Customers Using Social Media

 1. Use Social Media to Promote Your Bar

 As you probably know, owning a restaurant is anything but a one-way street.
 So when we say ‘engage’, we mean the idea of establishing a long-term relationship between the restaurant and the customer.
 This will help create repeat business (aka the best kind of business) for your establishment.
 In fact, a recent study has shown that engaged customers are 56% more likely to visit their favorite restaurants every month.
 Aside from spending more per visit, repeat customers are more likely to spread the word about their favorite restaurant.
-People have a tendency to go back to restaurants that have captured their hearts or minds.
+People tend to go back to restaurants that have captured their hearts or minds.
 So, the next and most obvious question -- how?

 Social media is the easiest and best way to engage with your customers in real time.
 Be sure to keep people updated on the goings-on via Instagram, Twitter, or Facebook.
 Invest in a solid social media strategy, and regularly post high-quality videos and pictures on your accounts.